KKAARRIIMM15/KKAARRIIMM15/README.md

 ## i've worked on a numper of projects in some areas.

 ### Hardware projects
+- 🚑 (patient monitoring system)
+  How it Works:
-- IOT patient data transfer from Arduino remote sensors to Java server using MQTT protocol (patient monitoring system)
+-  IOT patient data transfer from Arduino remote sensors to Java server using MQTT protocol then Java server alerts trigger if vitals exceed safe limits.
 - Remote Signal Controller from cloud (Java-based) to Raspberry Pi nodes (Python-based) using bidirectional GRPCs

 - 🚦 Smart Traffic Light System
 Use Case: Control and monitor traffic lights in different locations from a cloud-based system.

 How it Works:

 A Java-based cloud server sends traffic light signals (red, yellow, green) to multiple Raspberry Pi nodes.
 The Raspberry Pi (Python-based) receives commands and controls actual traffic lights (LEDs or real traffic lights).
 The Pi nodes send feedback (e.g., sensor data, traffic density) back to the cloud via gRPC bidirectional streaming.